vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 * To deploy to a vCenter Server with more than one cluster, specify the name of the target cluster: <pre>--compute-resource <i>cluster_name</i></pre>
 * To deploy to a specific resource pool on a standalone host that is managed by vCenter Server, specify the IPv4 address or FQDN of the target host and name of the resource pool:<pre>--compute-resource <i>host_name</i>/<i>resource_pool_name</i></pre>
 * To deploy to a specific resource pool in a cluster, specify the names of the target cluster and the resource pool:<pre>--compute-resource <i>cluster_name</i>/<i>resource_pool_name</i></pre>
+* Wrap the resource names in single quotes (Linux or Mac OS) or double quotes (Windows) if they include spaces:<pre>--compute-resource '<i>cluster name</i>'/'<i>resource pool name</i>'</pre>

 <a name="datastore"></a>
 ## Datastore Options ##
 The `vic-machine` utility allows you to specify the datastores in which to store container VM files, container image files, and the files for the virtual container host appliance.

 - vSphere Integrated Containers fully supports VMware Virtual SAN datastores.
-- vSphere Integrated Containers supports all alphanumeric characters, hyphens, and underscores in datastore paths and datastore names.
+- vSphere Integrated Containers supports all alphanumeric characters, hyphens, and underscores in datastore paths and datastore names, but no other special characters.

 ### `image-store` ###